Internship and Scholarship Programs

 Project AROS Lab Research Intern Program

-The Project AROS Lab Research Intern program is a Montclair State University initiative in collaboration with the Wilson Center, offering rising MSU undergraduate students practical experience to hone their applied research skills by conducting scholarly research and putting it into practice.
+The Project AROS Lab Research Intern program is a Montclair State University initiative in collaboration with US-based and international partners, offering rising MSU undergraduate students practical experience to hone their applied research skills by conducting scholarly research and putting it into practice.

 The research intern will primarily work under the supervision of a Project AROS Lab (PAL) faculty member that is and includes a variety of research areas, such as outlined on the PAL research page.
 Research projects explore, among other areas, various archival resources and create powerful online tools to present research findings and archival content in a user friendly and interactive fashion.
 Students will acquire digital skills, including virtual mapping skills with ArcGIS software tools and gain familiarity with online publishing tools to transform research results into compelling blog-style stories for public dissemination.
 Research topics vary on the program cycle but include a range of historical and contemporary issues, such as Cold War world politics, human rights, and environmental justice.
 Research materials consist mainly of digitized archives, online sources, and social media.
 Program participants will learn how to collect, organize (code) and analyze large data sets, eventually putting their new skills into practice by drafting research summaries, digitally visualizing their findings, and reporting results among their peers.

 The program is a virtual learning experience and offered during regular academic terms lasting one semester starting in the fall or spring.
-Students register for a course, (HUMN 279 or alternative), to receive four academic credit for the experience.
+Students register for a course INDT 499 and receive 3 academic credit for the experience.
 The program experience is renewable.

 Research Intern Responsibilities